How to Pray – The ACTS Prayer Method and 4 Steps to Powerful Prayers

 Thank Him for your salvation, the salvation of friends and family.
 Thank Him that you woke up this morning!
 This is one of my favorite parts of prayer because many times we lose sight of just how blessed we really are.
 It is through thanksgiving that we can truly see how much God blesses us.

 Now it is time to tell God what your needs are.
-We as Christians have the right to come boldly before the throne of grace to ask for help in time of trouble.
+When you pray with confidence it means recognizing that we as believers have the right to come boldly before the throne of grace to ask for help in times of trouble.
+You are a child of the King so you have the right, through Messiah, to be in His presence.

 Tell God what your needs are.
 Pray for your loved ones, friends or neighbors who are in need of prayer.
 Anything you need to speak to the Lord about, He is there to listen.